 Whether to add window treatments or not, is the question and it really comes down to personal preference and your sunroom windows.

-I love the window frames and moldings in our sunroom and wanted to focus to be more on my plants and less the decor.
+I love the window frames and moldings in our sunroom and wanted to focus more on my plants and less on the decor.

 Since I was looking for small sunroom ideas on a budget, I opted to skip window treatments because they get pricey and I can always add them later.

-We want to see the outdoors and have no desire to block out the garden views so we are not using any kind of window treatment in our sunroom.
+We want to see the outdoors and have no desire to block out the backyard zen garden views so we are not using any kind of window treatment in our sunroom.